 Please pray for the Bennetts as they reach out to both the deaf and hearing in Brazil.

 EUROPE, MOLDOVA, SOROCA, the David Gross Family — They share the following report: "Much has happened since our last prayer letter, many encouraging things.
 David has started a Bible study with one of our neighbors and her daughter.
 N. is elderly.
 S. has to young sons that play with our kids from time to time.
 He has also made contact with a gypsy family who is eager to learn more about the Bible.
 Their first language is Russian, though they understand Romanian as well but cannot read Romanian.
 Jacob and David went last week for the first Bible study with them and plans to go again this week.
 Pray these families will remain open to the truth of the Gospel and be saved along with their families."

 USA MINISTRIES, NEW YORK, THE BRONX, Alan and Sabrina Davis — They write, "Four Precious Souls Born Again!
 The first week of July we conducted our Kid's Summer Bible Club/VBS.
 What a blessing to see the excitement that the kids had in coming.
 One little girl asked, 'Why can't we have Bible Club all summer long?'
 My prayer is that once we get our own church building, that little girl's prayer will be answered.
 Four girls accepted Christ as their personal Savior during our club week.
 Please pray for them: J., T., R., and I."

 Missionaries of the Day

 PRAY FOR WORLD LEADERS“I exhort therefore, that, first of all, supplications, prayers intercessions, and giving of thanks, be made for all men: For kings, and for all that are in authority: that we may lead a quiet and peaceable life in all godliness and honesty” (1 Timothy 2:1-2).
-Please pray today for Prime Minister Taavi Rõivas of Estonia (west of Russia).
+Please pray today for President Francois Hollande of France (western Europe).